larryhastings/correlate/README.md

 To turn on this logging, run the `debug.py` script in the same directory as **correlate's** `__init__.py` script.
-Each time you run it, it'll toggle the debug print statements.
+Each time you run it, it'll toggle (comment / uncomment) the debug print statements.
-Note that the debug feature in **correlate** requires Python 3.8 or higher, because it frequently uses the beloved "equals sign inside f-strings" syntax.
+Note that the debug feature in **correlate** requires Python 3.8 or higher, because it frequently uses 3.8's beloved "equals sign inside f-strings" syntax.

 By default the logging is sent to stdout.
 If you want to override where it's sent, write your own `print` function, and assign it to your